 New 2021 Nissan Rogue USA Redesign

-New 2021 Nissan Rogue USA Redesign – There are all-new Nissan Rogue around the corner and this is the first time we have been able to see it on the public road.
+2021 Nissan Rogue USA – There are all-new Nissan Rogue around the corner, and this is the first time we have been able to see it on the public road.

-Rogue Next generation has been seen undergoing testing in the United States and it’s obvious to see that Nissan wants to keep the design secret for now.
+Rogue Next generation has been seen undergoing testing in the United States, and it’s obvious that Nissan wants to keep the design secret for now.
 However, the shape of the compact SUV is not revolutionary.

-It makes sense for Nissan to increase the size of Rogue in order to distinguish further from Rogue Sport.
+It makes sense for Nissan to increase the size of Rogue to distinguish further from Rogue Sport.
 Thus, the cabin must also be better, especially for passengers with a third row.

 New 2021 Nissan Rogue Engine

 As for when Rogue will start, our best guess for now is the 2021 year model.
-This is definitely due to an immediate update (the current Gen debuted as a 2014-year model), but there’s still a confirmation from Nissan on that.
+This is definitely due to an immediate update (the current Gen debuted as a 2014-year model), but Nissan still has confirmation on that.